Constant Runtime Error Mitigation via Restricted Evolution

-Similar to the robustness measure introduced in Ref.~\cite{Takagi2021Aug} to quantify the optimal resource cost for the probabilistic error cancellation with respect to a continuous set of implementable operations, in this subsection, we introduce the generalized robustness inspired from the generalized robustness measure defined for quantum operations in the context of dynamical resource theories~\cite{Liu2020Feb,Liu2019Apr,Saxena2020Jun}.
-Using this measure, we quantify the bias in EMRE.
+\textbf{ Methods}\\ \textbf{Generalized Robustness}\\ Similar to the robustness measure introduced in Ref.~\cite{Takagi2021Aug} to quantify the optimal resource cost for probabilistic error cancellation with respect to a continuous set of implementable operations, in this subsection, we introduce generalized robustness inspired from the generalized robustness measure defined for quantum operations in the context of dynamical resource theories~\cite{Liu2020Feb,Liu2019Apr,Saxena2020Jun}.
+Using this measure, we provide a general methodology to get the optimal generalized quasi-probabilistic decomposition of a unitary gate, and also quantify the bias in EMRE.
 To elucidate the generalized robustness, we first give an overview of the quasi-probability distribution and the robustness below.